ESTABLISHED 2006

 • Acute-use herbs - moderately active stimulant herbs that work to adjust a body process due to their narrower therapeutic range, best for acute use and limited to 2-weeks' use, i.e. andrographis, artemesia.

-• Low-dose herbs - strong herbs with potentially dramatic effects, can be toxic if used incorrectly, i.e. arnica, belladonna, bloodroot, foxglove, lobelia, poke root.
+• Low-dose herbs - strong herbs with potentially dramatic effects, may be toxic if used incorrectly, i.e. arnica, belladonna, bloodroot, foxglove, lobelia, poke root.
 NB.
 We don't use any of this herb group in our blends.

 Herbalism is the practice of using plants and fungi to support health, whether through offering nutrients, vitamins, minerals, or other constituents that act on body systems, organs, and/or the body as a whole.
-While the botanical definition is 'a plant without a woody stem', herbalism uses the leaves, flowers, buds, stems, roots, bark, berries, seeds, rhizomes - any plant or part of a plant, including mushrooms.
+While the botanical definition is 'a plant without a woody stem', herbalism uses the lot - leaves, flowers, buds, stems, roots, bark, berries, seeds, rhizomes - any plant or part of a plant, including mushrooms.

 Our herbal supplement categories